Students walk alongside a building with orange hardhats on.

 Sophomore College

 The course usually involves a week of on-campus learning and two weeks of field study somewhere in the West.
-Past courses have taken students to Utah and the Southwest, Washington and the Northwest, and Hawaii and the Pacific.
+Past courses have taken students to Utah and the Southwest, Washington, the Pacific Northwest and Oregon, Montana, Arizona and Nevada, Wyoming, and Hawaii and the Pacific.

 Up Next